 - Product Viewers: Matches dynamically generated ads based on specific product pages visited by the user.

-- Shopping Cart Abandoners: Dynamically generates ads based on product pages visited by users who added items to their cart, but did not make a purchase.
+- Shopping Cart Abandoners: Dynamically generates ads based on product pages visited by users who added items to their cart, but did not make a purchase, reducing money lost to shopping cart abandonment.

 - Buyers 3-60 Days: Targets users who made a purchase in the last 2 months for the purpose of strategically upselling related products.